 According to a study published in the Central European Journal of Urology, researchers found that high fructose corn syrup — the dietary villain that's attracted all the wrong kind of attention these days because it's the main sweetener in soda — increased the risk of erectile dysfunction, because it raises cholesterol levels and damages the arteries in the penis.

-When you’re buying fish, always opt for wild over farmed, which is often packed with contaminants.
-Analyzing 700 salmon bought in stores from Edinburgh, Scotland to Seattle, Washington, a team led by Ronald Hites, PhD, of Indiana University, found that the farmed product contained up to 8 times more PCBs—cancer-causing industrial chemicals that were banned in 1979—than the wild variety.
+When you're buying fish, always opt for wild over farmed, which is often packed with contaminants.
+Analyzing 700 salmon bought in stores from Edinburgh, Scotland to Seattle, Washington, a team led by Ronald Hites, PhD, of Indiana University, found that the farmed product contained significantly higher levels of 13 toxins, including more PCBs—cancer-causing industrial chemicals that were banned in 1979—than the wild variety.
 Other chemicals found in farmed fish include dioxins from herbicides (the most famous being Agent Orange).
 Exposure to PCBs and dioxin has been linked to lower T levels.
-There's a reason we had to explain Why Tilapia is Worse Than Bacon.

-Not only is microwavable popcorn one of the 8 Foods Most Likely to Cause Cancer, it’s bad for your erection as well.
-The culprit in both cases: The lining of the bag.
+Microwavable popcorn is one of the worst foods for your erection, and the explanation is probably not what you think.
+We can chalk this unfavorable mention to the lining of the bag.
 Conventional microwave-popcorn bags are lined with perfluorooctanoic acid (PFOA), also called C8.
 High levels of PFOA exposure have been linked to lower testosterone levels.

 Cheese is one of the foods highest in saturated fat, which can lead to arterial blockage.
 And when it comes to both milk and cheese, cows are often fed artificial hormones that have been shown to cause endocrine disruption.
 In a University of Rochester study published in the journal Human Reproduction, men who consumed more dairy products had "significantly" less motile sperm than those who consumed less.